-As the starting point for the Ebbetts Pass Scenic Byway, Arnold might be considered to be the gateway to the Sierra (and the big trees for that matter), but this rustic mountain town (elevation 4,000-feet) is a vacation destination in and of itself.
+As the starting point for the Ebbetts Pass Scenic Byway, Arnold might be considered the gateway to the Sierra (and the big trees for that matter), but this rustic mountain town (elevation 4,000-feet) is a vacation destination in and of itself.
 Sure, Arnold is a great base camp for everything from skiing at Bear Valley to wine tasting in Murphys, but for a true mountain escape away from the crowds, you can stay right in town.
 We guarantee you won’t be bored.
 Here are the top seven things to do while you are visiting the Arnold area…

 Wander through some of the biggest trees on the planet.
 Just 3-miles from the heart of Arnold you’ll find Calaveras Big Trees State Park, where you’re able to see not one, but two groves of the world-famous Giant Sequoias up-close-and-personal.
 Visitors can hike, picnic, or even camp, among the park’s magnificent sequoias which can be as much as 30-feet wide and tower more than 300-feet above ground.
 It’s a mind-blowing experience to step foot beneath these giant trees knowing that their canopy holds its own ecosystem.

 Snowshoe Brewing Company.
 This family-friendly brewpub specializes in handcrafted ales and gives a nod to the local area with beers like Snoweizen, Lodgepole IPA and Snowshoe Thompson Pale Ale.
 Belly up to the bar for a beer sampler, served on what else but a snowshoe-shaped tasting paddle.
 Hungry?
 There’s something for everyone on Snowshoe’s extensive, family-friendly menu.